 How will we share the void?

-End of the nineties – going hand in hand with the postmodernity of the third industrial revolution of the internet – we spoke of The Creative Industry, – art and creativity as a tool to increase marketing and development – as described in exhibitions and texts – one of them which impressed me very much was “Be creative” by Marion von Osten.
+At the end of the nineties – going hand in hand with the postmodernity of the third industrial revolution of the internet – we spoke of the creative industries – art and creativity as a tool to increase marketing and development – as described in exhibitions and texts – one of which impressed me very much, and this was “Be creative” by Marion von Osten.

-Today, five years after the sudden revival of new revolutionary movements as it happened with Occupy Wall Street and Arab Spring, followed in many places by the deep humanitarian crisis and horror, we have to think about new roles of art.
-It is no longer the neo-liberal creative industry anymore, but art in times of crisis, ruptures, sectarian fights, and war.
-It is the question how to share the void.
-I think art is very important and can save the society.
+Today, five years after the sudden revival of new revolutionary movements, as happened with Occupy Wall Street and the Arab Spring, followed in many places by a deep humanitarian crisis and horror, we have to think about the new roles of art.
+It is no longer a neo-liberal creative industry anymore, but art in times of crisis, ruptures, sectarian fights, and war.
+It is a question how to share the void.
+I think art is very important and can save society.

-In my artistic works drawings, objects and buildings e.g. Breeze earth domes or wicker laptop bags I design often small new solution for an economy, ecology, and life practice.
-In my personal artistic practice, ecological design is connected with spirituality.
-While describing my notion of “spiritual design” I am aware, that I use a prohibited word in contemporary art.
-Still we have to share and redesign the void.
+In my artistic works, drawings, objects and buildings, such as the Breeze earth domes or wicker laptop bags, I design often small, new solutions for an economy, ecology, and life practice.
+(Figure 3) In my personal artistic practice, ecological design is connected with spirituality.
+While describing my notion of “spiritual design” I am aware that I use a prohibited word in contemporary art.
+Still, we have to share and redesign the void.